dreadflopp/dreads_modlist_patches/README.md

 #### [KS Hairdos SSE](http://www.nexusmods.com/skyrimspecialedition/mods/6817)
 #### [Maevan2’s Mature Skin Texture for CBBE – UNP](https://www.nexusmods.com/skyrimspecialedition/mods/26017)
 *NSFW warning*\
-Use these CBBE-compatible skin textures instead of *Tempered Skin* if you use the CBBE body.
-If you don’t use this skin texture you will have to find other CBBE compatible skin textures or not use CBBE.
 In the installer, choose what you want, for example: high, CBBE slim, medium, lips, complexions, young, mature.
 #### [Salt and Wind – Rough Hair for KS Hairdos SE](http://www.nexusmods.com/skyrimspecialedition/mods/16582)
 #### [TDN Equipable Horns SE](http://www.nexusmods.com/skyrimspecialedition/mods/9224)